syncfusion-content/asp.netwebforms-docs/aspnet/Colorpicker/Integration.md

 # Integration

-## Angular Binding
+## AngularJS Binding

-The ColorPicker control is availed with two types of angular JS support namely,
+The ColorPicker control is availed with two types of angularJS support namely,

 * One-way binding
 * Two-way binding

 One-way binding refers to the process of applying scope values to all the available properties of the ColorPicker control.
 The changes made in the ColorPicker control are not reflected or triggered in turn to the scope collection.
 This kind of binding is applied to all the properties of the ColorPicker control.

 Two-way binding supports both the processes.
-It applies the scope values to the ColorPicker properties, as well as the changes made in the ColorPicker control are reflected back and triggered within the angular scope change function.
+It applies the scope values to the ColorPicker properties, as well as the changes made in the ColorPicker control are reflected back and triggered within the angularJS scope change function.

 Apply the plugin and property assigning to the ColorPicker control element through the directive that starts with “e-“.

-To know more about the Angular binding, you can refer to the online documentation in the following link location,
+To know more about the AngularJS binding, you can refer to the online documentation in the following link location,

 <http://help.syncfusion.com/js/angularjs>

-The following code example explains how to bind data to the ColorPicker control through angular support.
+The following code example explains how to bind data to the ColorPicker control through angularJS support.

 {% highlight html %}